FormidableLabs/nuka-carousel/README.md

 `React.PropTypes.oneOf(['first', 'current', 'max'])`

 Change the height of the slides based either on the first slide, the current slide, or the maximum height of all slides.
+Defaults to `max`.

 #### initialSlideHeight